downingbots/ALSET/README.md

 https://youtu.be/QVFHAMyEyaI

-The same training can be used for both a sequence of functional NNs (i.e. TT_FUNC ) and for DDQN RL.
+The same training can be used for both a sequence of functional NNs (i.e. TT_APP ) and for DDQN RL.
 A potential goal is to train NNs to different functions (like above) and then combine the functions together in different ways to perform different tasks.
 Then use DDQN to get optimized end-to-end functionality.